Guidelines For Walk Leaders

 2. Be aware that NPWS limits group size to 8 in wilderness areas.

-4. Proposed walks, including Short Notice Walks, may be entered in the activities program on the club web site for approval by Walks Secretary, Noel Rath.
-If Noel is unavailable check with the designated Committee member, currently Peter Medbury.
+4. Proposed walks, including Short Notice Walks, may be entered in the activities program on the club web site for approval by Walks Secretary, Jim O'Keeffe.
+If Jim is unavailable check with the designated Committee member, currently Peter Medbury.
 If the walk is a joint walk with other clubs, please list the Club Names in the 'Other Clubs' field on the 'Add Walk to Program' form.

 5. Details of the walk (and photographs) can be advertised on the Club's Google Group.

 6. On the day before the walk email firstname.lastname@example.org with the names of the people on your walk.
 If the walk is delayed, the committee is then able to answer enquiries.
 Make sure a contact person is aware of the route you are taking and the expected return time.

 7. The leader should ensure that someone in the group has a map, compass, mobile phone, GPS and PLB.
 The PLB and walk details can be registered on the Australian Marine Safety Authority website.
 Leaders are encouraged to learn how to do this.

 8. Visitors must be approved by the leader and bring a signed temporary membership form to the walk (This a mandatory requirement for Bushwalking Australia).
-Originals or scanned copies must be sent to the Walks Recorder, Ross Gurney.
+Originals or scanned copies must be sent to the Walks Recorder, Derek Johnston.